-In the first chapter of the guide you installed a web policy agent to enforce AM's authorization decisions on Apache HTTP Server.
-That web policy agent is only one of many policy agents that work with AM.
+In the first chapter of the guide you installed a web agent to enforce AM's authorization decisions on Apache HTTP Server.
+That web agent is only one of many agents that work with AM.

-For details about web policy agents see the Web Policy Agent User's Guide.
+For details about web agents see the ForgeRock Access Management Web Agents User Guide.

-For details about Java EE policy agents also see the Java EE Policy Agent User's Guide.
+For details about Java agents also see the ForgeRock Access Management Java Agents User Guide.

-Furthermore ForgeRock Identity Gateway works with applications where you want to protect access, but you cannot install a policy agent.
-For example, you might have a web application running in a server for which no policy agent has been developed.
-Or you might be protecting an application where you simply cannot install a policy agent.
+Furthermore ForgeRock Identity Gateway works with applications where you want to protect access, but you cannot install a web or Java agent.
+For example, you might have a web application running in a server for which no agent has been developed.
+Or you might be protecting an application where you simply cannot install an agent.
 In that case, IG functions as a flexible reverse proxy with standard SAML v2.0 capabilities.
 For details see the ForgeRock Identity Gateway documentation.

 2.6.
 Modern APIs For Developers